SantiagoJaraHernandez/SantiagoJaraHernandez/README.md

 - 💬 If you have questions about frontend development with React, building RESTful APIs with Node.js, or creating real-time applications with Socket.io, feel free to ask me.
 I also enjoy discussing new technology trends and how to apply them in practical projects.

-- ⚡ Fun fact: Besides being a tech enthusiast, I'm passionate about soccer and I'm working on an app to facilitate the booking of soccer fields in my community.
-I love combining my hobbies with my technical skills!

 - 🤝 I'm always open to new opportunities and collaborations.
 Let's connect and create something amazing together!

 - 📫 How to reach me **santiagojara1306@gmail.com**